Biomedical research that benefits society

 We work collaboratively to address needs in society – our partnership with Portsmouth Hospital NHS Trust has led to the education of clinicians, placements for our students, research papers and funding, and benefited the NHS, patients and the economy.

-Between 2015 and 2019, we secured research income of £8.2 million, averaging around £2 million per year.
-Our funders include UK Research and Innovation (Biotechnology and Biological Sciences Research Council (BBSRC); Engineering and Physical Sciences Research Council (EPSRC); Medical Research Council (MRC); Wellcome Trust), large charities (Brain Tumour Research; Rosetrees Trust) and industry.
+Between 2013 and 2020, we secured research income of £14.7 million, averaging around £2 million per year.
+Our funders include UK Research and Innovation (Biotechnology and Biological Sciences Research Council (BBSRC); Engineering and Physical Sciences Research Council (EPSRC); Medical Research Council (MRC); Wellcome Trust), large charities (Brain Tumour Research; Leverhulme Trust; Rosetrees Trust) and industry.

 Facilities

-Spread across 3 sites, our extensive facilities and equipment are key to delivering collaborative and contract research with our partners spanning healthcare and industry, and academic researchers from across the globe.
+Our extensive facilities and equipment are key to delivering collaborative and contract research with our partners spanning healthcare and industry, and academic researchers from across the globe.
+Our facilities are spread across the following schools:

 We use biochemical, biophysical and molecular biological techniques to investigate both structural and functional aspects of macromolecular interactions.